jsgroth/CoffeePSX/README.md

 # ps1-emu

 Work-in-progress attempt at a PlayStation emulator.
-Few games boot right now and 3D games have major graphical glitches.
+Many games do not boot, and performance in 3D games is quite poor.
+Currently CLI-only, no GUI.

+Currently standalone rather than being an additional backend in [https://github.com/jsgroth/jgenesis](jgenesis) in order to enable easier experimentation for rendering and parallelism, since this is the first console I've emulated that supports 3D graphics (and a double-digit MHz main CPU).

 ## Status